jk101290/auto-Pi-bot/README.md

 requires config scripts for waveshare 2.13 inch e-ink display

-the script is ran in python3 depends on sonar_trigger_echo.py from the pigpio library
+the script is ran in python3 and depends on: sonar_trigger_echo.py from the pigpio library
+epd2in13.py and epdconfig.py from waveshare's library
+(these are included in this repo)

 Hardware:
 Raspberry Pi Zero W